Japan's No. 1 snowy tree run! Geto Kogen Ski Resort | Tree runs are best enjoyed in powder!

 Danger level: ★★★

-area is across the valley from Extreme and can also be reached by quad lift.
-The entry point is wide, so there's bound to be untouched powder everywhere.
-The slope gets steeper in the second half, so adjusting your speed is essential.
+area, across the valley from Extreme, can also be accessed by the quad lift.
+The entry point is wide, so there should be untouched powder everywhere.
+The slope increases in the latter half, so speed adjustment is essential.

 We asked the president, Japan's number one snow skier, how to tackle heavy powder snow